 FTC Disclosure: If you make a purchase via a link on this site, I may receive a small commission on the transaction - at no added cost to you.
 Thank you!

-During Cape Cod cranberry harvesting season, visitors come from far and wide to see our local bogs awash with color!
+During Cape Cod cranberry harvesting season, visitors come from far and wide to see acres of shiny, crimson berries floating on our local bogs.

-On this page, I'll show you what the harvest is all about and let you know the best times and places to see it in person.
+Want to know what the harvest is all about and how you can see it in person?

 Table of Contents